Luke Rockhold: 2021 and beyond

-After a two year lay off, Rockhold was expected to face Sean Strickland in a middleweight bout on November 6, 2021 at UFC 268.
+After a two year lay off, Rockhold was expected to face Sean Strickland in a middleweight bout on November 6, 2021, at UFC 268.
 However, on October 11 Rockhold withdrew due to a herniated disc.

 Rockhold was scheduled to face Paulo Costa on July 30, 2022, at UFC 277.
 However, the bout was postponed to August 20, at UFC 278.
 Rockhold lost the fight via unanimous decision.
 The fight earned him the Fight of the Night award.
 Rockhold retired from mixed martial arts after the fight.
 Although Rockhold retired from MMA competition, he has been vocal about his interest in pursuing a career in boxing.

 In January 2023, Rockhold announced that he had negotiated a release from his UFC contract and would come out of retirement to compete for another MMA organization.

-Bare-knuckle Fighting Championship career
+Hardcore FC Fight Show

+Luke Rockhold and Tyron Woodley coached a group of fighters in a Hardcore FC Fight Show reality TV series for Hardcore FC promotion which was filmed in the United Arab Emirates during April and May of 2024.

+Global Fight League

+On December 11, 2024, it was announced that Rockhold was signed by Global Fight League.

+In the company's first announced bout, Rockhold was scheduled to face Chris Weidman in a rematch at a to be announced date and location.
+However, in April 2025, it was reported that all GFL events were cancelled indefinitely.

+Career in other combat sports

+Professional grappling

+Rockhold competed against Nick Rodriguez at Polaris 12 on November 30, 2019, where he lost a unanimous decision.

+Rockhold was scheduled to face Craig Jones in a grappling match at Israel Fight Night on September 21, 2023, but the event was cancelled.

+Rockhold competed in the over 80kg division of the inaugural Craig Jones Invitational on August 16 and 17, 2024.
+He lost to Pat Downey by decision in the opening round.

 Bare Knuckle Fighting Championship

 On March 1, 2023, BKFC president Dave Feldman announced that Rockhold had signed with Bare Knuckle Fighting Championship.
-He is set to make his debut against Mike Perry at BKFC 41 on April 29, 2023.
+He made his debut against Mike Perry at BKFC 41 on April 29, 2023, and retired during the fight, losing by technical knockout.

+Karate Combat

+Rockhold made his Karate Combat debut by facing Joe Schilling on April 20, 2024 at Karate Combat 45 in Dubai in a 195 pound catchweight bout.
+He won the bout by a right hook knockout in the third round.

+Boxing

+On July 16, Rockhold announced his MF–professional boxing debut against English mixed martial artist Darren Till, headlining Misfits 22 – Ring of Thrones.
+The bout took place on August 30 at the Manchester Arena in Manchester, England for the inaugural inhouse bridgerweight title.

+Rockhold lost the bout via KO in the third round.
+He was dropped 3 times throughout the bout, once in the final ten seconds of round 1, again in round 2, although it went uncalled by the ref, and he was dropped for a third time in round 3, being knocked completely unconcious.